-Another type of reporting problem arises from the inconsistent application of the definition of fetal death by individual registration areas. r'or example, some live-born infants who die shortly after birth, particularly those born prematurely who die before the umbilical cord is severed or while the placenta is still attached, may be erroneously reported as fetal deaths.
+Another type of reporting problem arises from the inconsistent application of the definition of fetal death by individual registration areas.
+For example, some live-born infants who die shortly after birth, particularly those born prematurely who die before the umbilical cord is severed or while the placenta is still attached, may be erroneously reported as fetal deaths.

 To maximize the comparability of data by year and by State, most of the tables in section 3 are based on fetal deaths occurring at gestations of 20 weeks or more.
 These tables also include fetal deaths of not stated gestation for those States requiring reporting at 20 weeks or more only.
 Beginning with 1969, fetal deaths of not stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birth weight of 500 grams or more.
-In 1983 this rule was applied to the following States: Colorado, Georgia, Hawaii, New York (including New York City).
-Rhode Island, and Virginia.
+In 1984 this rule was applied to the following States: Colorado, Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
 Each year there are some exceptions to this procedure.
-Arkansas was one such exception in 1953, requiring the reporting of fetal deaths of all periods of gestation, however, all fetal deaths of not stated gestation were assumed to be of 20 weeks or more gestation.

 The data in table 3-3 include only fetal deaths to residents of those areas in the United States that report all periods of gestation.
-The areas are Colorado.
-Georgia.
-Hawaii.
-New York (including New York City).
-Rhodg Island and Virginia.
-Although Arkansas reports all periods of gestation, it is excluded from this table because of a noncomparable reporting practice explained below.
-This reporting practice results in undercounts of fetal deaths of less than 25 weeks gestation.

-Arkansas-Arkansas has been using two reporting forms for fetal deaths.
-A confidential Spontaneous Abortion form and a Fetal Death Certificate.
-Beginning with data year 1951.
-Arkansas specified that fetal deaths of less than 25 weeks gestation or weighing less than 1.000 grams could be reported on the Spontaneous Abortion form rather than on their report of fetal death.
-Although the National Center for Health Statistics receives their certificates of fetal death, it does not receive their confidential abortion reports Accordingly, counts of fetal deaths of gestational age 20 to 27 weeks declined sharply from 100 in 1950 to 39 in 1951 to 7 in 1952 and increased to 24 in 1953.
-This reporting practice results in noncomparability of fetal death data for fetal deaths under 25 weeks gestation hetween Arkansas and other reporting areas.
+The areas are Colorado, Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
+Arkansas-Arkansas has been using two reporting forms for fetal deaths: A confidential Spontaneous Abortion form and a Fetal Death Certificate.
+From 1981 through 1983 Arkansas specified that fetal deaths of less than 28 weeks gestation or weighing less than 1,000 grams could be reported on the Spontaneous Abortion form rather than on its report of fetal death; for 1984 Arkansas specified that fetal deaths of 20 weeks gestation or weighing 500 grams be reported on its certificate of fetal death.
+The National Center for Health Statistics receives the Arkansas certificates of fetal death, but not the confidential abortion reports.
+Accordingly, counts of fetal deaths of gestational age 20 to 27 weeks were not comparable between Arkansas and other reporting areas for 1981 to 1983.

-District of Columbia-Beginning in 1951, the District of Columbia changed its reporting requirements for spontaneous fetal deaths from "passed the fifth month of uterogestation" to "20 completed weeks or more or a weight of 500 grams or more."
-Kentucky-Beginning in 1981, Kentucky changed its reporting requirements for spontaneous fetal deaths from "20 weeks gestation or more" to "a weight of 350 grams or more or a gestational age of 20 weeks or more."
+District of Columbia-Beginning in 1981, the District of Columbia changed its reporting requirements for spontaneous fetal deaths from "passed the fifth month of uterogestation" to "20 completed weeks or more or a weight of 500 grams or more."